 What is breakdown maintenance?

 Breakdown maintenance is maintenance performed on a piece of equipment that has broken down, faulted, or otherwise cannot be operated.
-This is different than something like preventive maintenance which is performed in order to keep something running, as the goal of breakdown maintenance is to fix something that is completely not working.
+The goal of breakdown maintenance is to fix something that has malfunctioned.
+To the contrary, preventive maintenance is performed in order to keep something running.